Fact File

 Ship-Strike Related Mortality

-Dr. Matt Balazik, a research scientist for the Army Corps. of Engineers, and his crew release an adult Atlantic Sturgeon after collecting biological information.
-Dr. Balazik bases his operations out of the VCU Rice Rivers Center on the James River, and specializes in assessing Atlantic Sturgeon population dynamics and movement within the large tidal systems of the east coast.
+Dr. Matt Balazik, a research scientist for the VCU Rice Rivers Center and the Army Corps of Engineers, and his crew release an adult Atlantic Sturgeon after collecting biological information.
+Dr. Balazik bases his operations out of the VCU Rice Rivers Center, which is strategically located on the James River downstream of Richmond.
+Balazik’s research specializes in assessing Atlantic Sturgeon population dynamics and movement within the large tidal systems of the east coast.

 If you come across a carcass or a stranded or injured Atlantic Sturgeon carcass, please report the encounter to one of the following Atlantic Sturgeon Salvage Partners: